-Attachment A provides a list of funds that the Santa Clara County CoC - through the County Office of Supportive Housing (OSH) as its Administrative Entity - utilizes to provide housing and homeless services for homeless populations.
+Attachment A provides a list of funds that the County - through the County Office of Supportive Housing (OSH) - utilizes to provide housing and homeless services for homeless populations.
 The funding is generally organized by Federal, State, and local funding sources.
 However, in certain cases, funding comes to OSH through a pass-through agency.
 For example, HDAP funds are awarded to the County of Santa Clara's Social Services Agency (SSA) and allocated to OSH through an intra-agency agreement between the two County departments.